yihui/yihui.org/content/cn/2005-08-29-what-i-have-lived-for.md

 With equal passion I have sought knowledge.
 I have wished to understand the hearts of men.
 I have wished to know why the stars shine.
 And I have tried to apprehend the Pythagorean power by which number holds sway above the flux.
 A little of this, but not much, I have achieved.

 Love and knowledge, so far as they were possible, led upward toward the heavens.
 But always pity brought me back to earth.
 Echoes of cries of pain reverberate in my heart.
 Children in famine, victims tortured by oppressors, helpless old people a hated burden to their sons, and the whole world of loneliness, poverty, and pain make a mockery of what human life should be.
-I long to alleviate the evil, but I can’t, and I too suffer.
+I long to alleviate the evil, but I can't, and I too suffer.

 This has been my life.
 I have found it worth living, and would gladly live it again if the chance were offered me.